foreverfl/vscode/docs/java/java-spring-apps.md

    ![Create Azure Spring Apps Service instance](images/java-spring-cloud/create-service.png)

 1. After the service instance is created, refresh the Azure Explorer to display the new service instance.
 Right-click on the service instance and select **Create App**.
-Type the app name, select the Java version, and then press `kbstyle(Enter)` to start creating.
+Type the app name, select the Java version, and then press `Enter` to start creating.
 The app will be ready in a few minutes.

    ![Create App](images/java-spring-cloud/create-app.png)